top of page

 Employer-Sponsored Visas in Australia: 407, 482 & 186 Explained

 If you're an international student or skilled worker exploring long-term career opportunities in Australia, employer-sponsored visas could be your ideal pathway.
-In this article, we break down the eligibility differences between three most common employer-sponsored visas: the 407 Training Visa, 482 Skills in Demand Visa, and the 186 Employer Nomination Scheme Visa.
+In this article, we break down the eligibility requirements for the three most common employer-sponsored visas: the 407 Training Visa, 482 Skills in Demand Visa, and the 186 Employer Nomination Scheme Visa.

 407 Training Visa

-The Subclass 407 Training Visa is a temporary visa designed for individuals who need on-the-job training to enhance their skills.
+The Subclass 407 Training Visa is designed for individuals who need on-the-job training to enhance their skills.

 Key Requirements: